Visualization Tasks for Unlabeled Graphs: Example Analysis

-Fig.~\ref{VisualEncodings} shows the 6 static visual encodings that we analyze ordered from high to low information fidelity; that is, the ability to reconstruct the full topology from the visual idiom.
-The first 2 are traditional network visual idioms and the latter 4 are alternative idioms that visually encode an invariant descriptor computed from graph topology.
+Fig.~\ref{VisualEncodings} shows the 6 static visual encodings that we analyze, ordered from high to low information fidelity; that is, the ability to reconstruct the full topology from the visual idiom.
+The first 2 are traditional network visual idioms and the latter 4 are invariant plots.

-\textbf{Adjacency Matrix (AM).} In the AM visual idiom each node is assigned a unique row and column in a matrix, where non-zero cells at the intersection of two connected nodes represent their shared edge.
-Among the visual idioms we consider, AM is the only lossless one: the entire graph topology can be reconstructed from the matrix data table.
-However, salient visual patterns still depend on the seriation, or permutation method, of the rows and columns; in Fig.~\ref{VisualEncodings} we use generic hierarchical clustering.
-Revealing network structure through matrix seriation is a non-trivial process that leads to varied outcomes~\cite{Behrisch2016, Shu2024}.
+\textbf{Adjacency Matrix.} Among the visual idioms we consider, Adjacency Matrix is the one with the highest information fidelity: the entire graph topology can be reconstructed from the visual representation of the matrix data table.
+In the Adjacency Matrix visual idiom each node is assigned a unique row and column in a matrix, where non-zero cells at the intersection of two connected nodes represent their shared edge.
+When the represented graph topology is unlabeled and undirected, the visual patterns are always diagonally symmetric because there is no distinction between edge A-to-B and edge B-to-A. However, despite diagonal symmetry, surfacing salient visual patterns still depends on matrix seriation, namely the row and column permutation method, which is an algorithmic design decision.
+Indeed, each matrix seriation maps to both a unique instantiation of shuffled node labels, and the visual pattern materialized as a result of these shuffled labels re-mapped to rows and columns of the matrix view.
+In Fig.~\ref{VisualEncodings} we use generic Louvain communities to determine matrix seriation~\cite{Blondel2008}.
+Revealing network structure through the visual patterns that arise from matrix seriation is a non-trivial process that leads to varied outcomes~\cite{Behrisch2016}.

-\textbf{Node-Link (NL).} We also analyze a basic version of node-link layout that does not use any information beyond the core topology, with straight edge lines and equal-sized node points, monochromatic, and spatially arranged using a generic force-directed layout~\cite{Kobourov2013}.
-Although many more sophisticated node-link approaches have been proposed, most heuristics rely on attribute values, which are unavailable in the unlabelled graph context.
+\textbf{Node-Link.} We also analyze a basic version of Node-Link layout, with edges represented by straight-line segments and nodes as equal-sized disks, monochromatic, and spatially arranged using a generic force-directed layout~\cite{Kobourov2013}.
+Although many more sophisticated Node-Link approaches have been proposed, most heuristics rely on Attributed values, which are unavailable in the Unlabeled context (Fig.~\ref{DataAbstraction}).
+Like matrix seriation in Adjacency Matrix, the spatial embedding of the node points in the Node-Link view is also a non-trivial process, often with extremely diverse visual materialization outcomes, even for graph instantiations that are members of the same isomorphism class.

-\textbf{Hop-Census Plot (HC).} In previous work, we~\cite{Oddo2024} introduced and evaluated Census vectors as an invariant descriptor data structure that effectively captures topological information.
-We proposed HC plots as an idiom where each Census vector is visually encoded as a polyline, and the collection of polylines form a variant of a parallel coordinate plot where the order of the axes is dictated by the data structure itself.
-The HC we consider in this paper is based on Census-Stub vectors, each computed from generalized stub (half-edge) degrees.